AMY-2001/FT-CDSS/Redundancy/sample_prediction/README.md

   Ground-truth class label assigned to the image.

 - model_1_prediction:
-  Prediction produced by the first CNN replica.
+  Prediction produced by the first CNN replica (fault-free/prestine model).

 - model_2_prediction:
-  Prediction produced by the second CNN replica.
+  Prediction produced by the second CNN replica (the faulty model).

 - model_3_prediction:
   Prediction produced by the third CNN replica.